crabs text index | photo index

 Family Grapsidae

-**Grapsus albolineatus/strigosus (Sally light-foot crabs)
+**Grapsus albolineatus/strigosus (Sally-light-foot crabs)

 Metopograpsus sp.
-(Purple climber crabs)
+(Purple climber crabs) with list of species recorded for Singapore

 Links References

 • Ng, Peter K. L. and Daniele Guinot and Peter J. F. Davie, 2008.
 Systema Brachyurorum: Part 1.
 An annotated checklist of extant Brachyuran crabs of the world.
 The Raffles Bulletin of Zoology.
 Supplement No. 17, 31 Jan 2008.
-286 pp. (Online PDF on the Raffles Bulletin of Zoology website).
+286 pp.

 • Lim, S., P. Ng, L. Tan, & W. Y. Chin, 1994.
 Rhythm of the Sea: The Life and Times of Labrador Beach.
 Division of Biology, School of Science, Nanyang Technological University & Department of Zoology, the National University of Singapore.
 160 pp.